sonic-net/sonic-mgmt/docs/testplan/platform/pmon-test-plan.md

 * Find the list of daemons running in PMON docker for the specific platform of DUT
 * Perform the following steps for the list of the expected daemon
 	* Verify the daemon is running
-	* Restart the daemon
+	* Restart the daemon if any critical daemon is not running
-	* Verify the daemon is running again
+	* Verify the daemon is running

-### Test case # 3 – Data for chassisd daemon
+### Test case # 2 – Data for chassisd daemon
 #### Test objective
 Verify the expected data for chassisd daemon (if not skip_chassisd)
 #### Test steps